 Bioenergy.
 Development of innovative approaches for sustainable bioenergy production will be accelerated by systems biology-based understanding of both (1) nonfood plants that can serve as dedicated bioenergy feedstocks and (2) microbes that can break down plant cellulosic biomass (e.g., stems and leaves) and synthesize biofuels and bioproducts from the component cell wall monomers.
 In addition to funding single-investigator and team projects in this research area, the Genomic Science program supports four DOE Bioenergy Research Centers.

-Carbon Cycling and Environmental Microbiology.
+Environmental Microbiome Science.
 Omics-driven tools of modern systems biology are used to analyze interactions among microbial communities, plants, and their surrounding environments.
 Understanding the relationships between molecular-scale functional biology and ecosystem-scale environmental processes illuminates the basic mechanisms that drive key processes such as biogeochemical cycling of metals and nutrients, carbon biosequestration, and greenhouse gas emissions in terrestrial ecosystems.
 As part of this research, new techniques are being developed to analyze key bioprocesses in field settings.

 Computational Biology.
 The ever-increasing complexity and diversity of data emanating from research within the Genomic Science program requires computational approaches to integrate these datasets and simplify their analysis and interpretation.
 The DOE Systems Biology Knowledgebase (KBase.us) is developing hypothesis-generating analysis techniques and simulation capabilities on high-performance computing platforms to accelerate collaborative, reproducible systems biology science, paving the way for new knowledge generation.
 Current KBase capabilities include apps for genome assembly, annotation, comparative genomics, metabolic modeling, expression analysis, and more.
 Also supported are capabilities for tool development and integration by third parties.